Disclaimer:

 There are a couple of ways to avoid this.
 I'm not an experienced developer regarding AWS services, but I found these options might avoid the infinite loop.

-- Always Check your Lambda invocation .
+- Always Check your Lambda invocation.
 Whenever you change your function, always check its invocation and look at any irregularities.
 When the function invokes when you doing nothing then that is a sign that something may be off with your code.

 - Set a budget alarm.
 You can set a budget alarm with your AWS account.
-I do set my budget to 10USD and they did email me when it gets to 80% of my budget.
-But unfortunately, I didn't check my email on the weekend and it costs me a thousand dollars.
+I set my budget to 10 USD and they did email me when it got to 80% of my budget.
+Unfortunately, I didn't check my email on the weekend and it cost me a thousand dollars.

-- Another way is to test it by mocking it .
+- Another way is to test it by mocking it.
 I try my code at my local computer and the code runs just fine, so in my case, this is not very helpful at all.
 I do like how firebase functions have emulators so a developer can test their functions locally before pushing them to the cloud.

 CONCLUSION

-For everyone reading this, don't be afraid to keep exploring new technology, because there is a bunch of great technology out there that you should explore, but just keep in mind to always be careful and keep track in what you are doing.
+For everyone reading this, don't be afraid to keep exploring new technology, because there is a bunch of great technology out there that you should explore, but just keep in mind to always be careful and keep track of what you are doing.